Where to go in Croatia: 16 Remarkable Croatian Stops Not to be Missed

 - Korzo is the main promenade in the city of Rijeka.
 It’s safe to say it’s the cultural heart of Rijeka and is always alive.
 Have a coffee or a meal on Korzo and see what Rijeka is all about.

 - Go biking.
 Bike Rijeka Mobile App enables you to search for more than 40 cycling trails shown on Google Maps and provides detailed directions on how to reach them.
 All trails include descriptions attractions, locations of nearby food and drink venues, service centers, accommodation options and everything else you need to explore new trails during your stay in Rijeka.
 The app recently won this award.

 - Get dressed up and go the Rijeka Carnival.
 This carnival is huge and loads of fun.
 It’s listed as one of the most important events in Europe.The carnival will be held from Jan 17 to Feb 10.
 Get your masks ready and book your flights to Rijeka.

 - Why not consider staying in Rijeka’s Botel a unique accommodation experience.

-So, tell us where will you be exploring in 2016?
+So, tell us where you will be exploring soon?
 What else should we add to this list of ‘Where to go in Croatia’?